- Learning the basics of bread baking

 LOCATION: Bexleyheath, South East London - Kent borders

 This Introduction to Bread Making Course is the perfect way to start with bread baking.
 In just over three hours you will create simple, but delicious bread with various flavours and finishes.

 This is a hands on bread course - you will learn how to mix, knead and shape basic bread and rolls.
-During this bread baking course you will make white, wholemeal bread and soda bread.
+During this bread baking course we will typically make a white, wholemeal bread and soda bread.
 You'll have the opportunity to flavour your breads with different toppings and ingredients and you'll be able to choose what type of flour you'd like to use (different types of wholemeal flour, white or other heritage flours).
 You will also learn about the different types of flours, the process of gluten development and more imporantly how to bake your bread to achieve that perfect 'artisan' look!

 This bread course is run in a homely and friendly environment of our Victorian kitchen with plenty of personal tuition from your host - Magdalena Marsden.
 There is plenty of bread baking demonstrations from your tutor, but you work on your own bread and decide what flour you use and the style you'd like to achieve.